Chicago Premises Liability Lawyer

 The Illinois Supreme Court has ruled a property owner or controller owes a duty of care to children for latent harms, but not for obvious harms.

-Legal Action Your Chicago Premises Liability Attorney Can Take
+Legal Action Your Chicago Premises Liability Lawyer Can Take

-In bringing a lawsuit against the property owner or the controller, the lawyer will develop physical, documentary, and testimonial evidence to prove liability and document the injury’s medical and other expenses.
+A lawyer will develop evidence to prove liability and document the injury’s medical and other expenses.